creativeprojects/resticprofile/README.md

 # Warnings from restic

-Until version 0.13.0, restic was always considering a restic warning as an error.
+Until version 0.13.0, resticprofile was always considering a restic warning as an error.
 This will remain the default settings.
 But this version introduced a parameter to avoid this behavior: considering a restic warning as a success.

 ## no-error-on-warning